metallb/metallb/website/content/concepts/layer2.md

 implements a failover mechanism so that a different node can take over should the current leader node fail for some reason.

+If the leader node fails for some reason, failover is automatic: the old leader's lease times out after 10 seconds, at which point another node becomes the leader and takes over ownership of all addresses.

 ## Limitations

 Layer 2 mode has two main limitations you should be aware of: